Donlin Foreman, Jennifer Emerson Foreman - Directors

 JENNIFER EMERSON

-Graduated magna cum laud from Barnard College with a degree in Dance/Theater.
+Graduated from Barnard College with a degree in Dance/Theater and earned her MA in Individualized Studyfrom NYU’s Gallatin School, focusing on dance, oral tradition, and pedagogy.
 As principal dancer for Buglisi/Foreman Dance, she was instrumental in the creation of fifteen new works, acclaimed "a sensuous oracle" (Newsday) and "...exceptional" (NY Post).
-In addition to being Company rehearsal director, Emerson assisted in staging and coaching signature repertoire on NJ Ballet, Marymount Manhattan College, Juilliard School, Barnard, and Purchase College.
-Emerson toured the US with the Graham Ensemble, receiving the Coca-Cola Award for Artistic Excellence, performed at The Joyce and City Center with the Graham Company, and developed and implemented an arts-in-education curriculum for the Empire State Partnership program.
-Emerson is co-founder of On Common Ground creating dance educational and performance collaborations.
-She is on the artistic staff and Board of Directors for the Nest Dance Festival in Buck's County, PA, Associate Artist of Knife, Inc., contemporary theater collective; founding member of Hunter Dance/Theater, Associate Artist/Development Associate with PAMAR, and this summer, following her family's relocation from NYC to NH, will serve as curator, mentor, and director of the John C. Russell Young Playwriting Lab at Andy's Summer Playhouse.
-Emerson was on faculty at Barnard College and the Graham School from 1999-2010; is a certified pilates mat instructor; has been guest faculty at SUNY Purchase, Ailey, the Usdan Center for Creative and Performing Arts, and the Neighborhood Playhouse; and has developed and taught numerous outreach masterclasses and workshops focusing on dance as communication.
-She is currently completing her MA from the Gallatin School at New York University and will begin teaching at the Dublin School in Dublin, NH in Fall 2010.
+In addition to being Company rehearsal director, she assisted in staging and coaching signature repertoire on NJ Ballet, Marymount Manhattan College, Juilliard School, Barnard, and Purchase College.
+Jenny toured the US with the Graham Ensemble, receiving the Coca-Cola Award for Artistic Excellence, performed at The Joyce and City Center with the Graham Company, and developed and implemented an arts-in-education curriculum for the Empire State Partnership program.
+She is co-founder of On Common Ground creating dance educational and performance collaborations.
+Following her family's relocation from NYC to NH, Jenny is now Chair of the Arts Department and DIrector of Dance and Theatre at the Dublin School and serves on the artistic staff of Andy's Summer Playhouse.
+She was on faculty at Barnard College and the Graham School from 1999-2010; is a certified pilates mat instructor; has been guest faculty at SUNY Purchase, Ailey, the Usdan Center for Creative and Performing Arts, and the Neighborhood Playhouse; and has developed and taught numerous outreach masterclasses and workshops focusing on dance as communication.

 > Download CV